Gloster Gladiator: Malta

-The Italian air force units deployed against Malta should have easily defeated the Gladiators but its manoeuvrability and good tactics won several engagements, often starting with a dive on Savoia-Marchetti SM.79 Sparviero bombers before the Fiat CR.42 and Macchi MC.200 escort fighters could react.
+The Italian air force units deployed against Malta should have easily defeated the Gladiators but the type's manoeuvrability and good tactics won several engagements, often starting with a dive on Savoia-Marchetti SM.79 Sparviero bombers before the Fiat CR.42 and Macchi MC.200 escort fighters could react.
 On 11 June 1940, a Gladiator damaged a Macchi and on 23 June, a Gladiator flown by George Burges, managed to shoot down an MC.200.
 Another successful pilot over Malta was "Timber" Woods who managed to shoot down two S.79s and two CR.42s, also claiming a Macchi hit on 11 June and another S.79 damaged.
 The Gladiators forced Italian fighters to escort bombers and reconnaissance aircraft.
 Although the Regia Aeronautica had started with a numerical advantage and air superiority, during the summer of 1940 the situation was reversed, with Hurricanes being delivered as fast as possible and gradually taking over the island's air defence.

 By June, two of the Gladiators had crashed and two more were assembled.
 Charity was shot down on 31 July 1940.
 Its pilot, Flying Officer Peter Hartley, scrambled at 09.45 with fellow pilots F. F. Taylor and Flight Lieutenant "Timber" Woods, to intercept an SM.79, escorted by nine CR.42s from 23° Gruppo.
 During a dogfight a CR.42 flown by Serg.
 Manlio Tarantino shot down Hartley's Gladiator (N5519), badly burning him.
 Woods shot down Antonio Chiodi, commander of the 75a Squadriglia five miles east of Grand Harbour.
 Chiodi was subsequently awarded a posthumous Medaglia d’Oro al Valor Militare, Italy's highest military award.
 In May 2009, the remains of Charity and others were the subject of an underwater search by NATO minesweepers.
 Hope (N5531) was destroyed on the ground by enemy bombing in May 1941.
 The fuselage of Faith is on display at the National War Museum, Fort St Elmo, Valletta today.
 The fate of at least five more Gladiators that saw action over Malta is not as well documented.